kraif999/ATS/README.md

 This branch contains experiments involving the implementation of a wide range of trading strategies across various asset classes.
 The performance of these strategies, referred to as 'Active,' is compared against a benchmark buy-and-hold strategy, referred to as 'Passive'.
 Additionally, there is TSA class which analyses time series patterns and various characteristics.
-Also,the estimation of a strategy's trading profile has been introduced (see the example in estimate_trading_profile.R).
+Also,the estimation of a strategy's trading profile has been introduced (see the example in *estimate_trading_profile.R*).
 Its purpose is to assess the overall risk profile of a strategy (macroscopic level) and provide a detailed list of trades (microscopic level) across multiple markets and time periods (including the choice of in-sample or out-of-sample data split) under varying market conditions.
 Furthermore, the framework supports the application of stop-loss and profit-taking mechanisms, enabling users to manage risk and lock in profits.

 All strategies are architected using the R6 class system, which provides a modular and flexible framework for incorporating new features or strategies.

-Also, the approach is deployed to Shiny server: http://kraif999.shinyapps.io/backtesting_trading_strategies
+Also, the approach is deployed to Shiny web server: http://kraif999.shinyapps.io/backtesting_trading_strategies

+Using Yahoo tickers any strategy (currently except ARIMA and AlphaEngine) could be applied: the outputs include a strategy's trading profile, equity curves, and the list of all trades.

 The design is structured as follows::